VlasovAlexey/Just-Calculator/README.md

 ## Features

+- Time-tested calculations using the math.js library.
+For more details, visit https://github.com/josdejong/mathjs
 - **Responsive design** — adapts seamlessly to any screen size, from small phones to large desktop windows
 - **Portrait & landscape modes** — landscape reveals an extended scientific calculator panel with trigonometric, logarithmic, and power functions
 - **Live preview** — shows the intermediate result in real time as you type, just like Google Calculator